 Who should buy this: People who want clearer, more even skin.
-Scars, dry patches, discoloration, pores—this serum tackles it all.
+Scars, dry patches, discolouration, pores—this serum tackles it all.

 This is the one product in the Drunk Elephant range I was most excited to try.
 I use glycolic acids as part of my usual skincare routine but have found that when used daily, my skin often tends to break out.
 Annoying.
-This glycolic is different, as it's combined with a whole host of other acids—lactic, tartaric, citric, and salicylic—to really penetrate your skin and remove impurities while raspberry extract and white tea help soothe your skin.
-This prevents your skin from becoming irritated, dry, or sensitive as you might find with pure glycolic acids.
-The first time I used this, I mixed a pump with the B-Hydra serum and the marula oil before bed, and the next morning, the redness of my blemishes had been visibly reduced.
+This glycolic is different, as it's combined with a whole host of other acids—lactic, tartaric, citric and salicylic—to really penetrate your skin and remove impurities while raspberry extract and white tea help soothe your skin.
+This prevents your skin from becoming irritated, dry or sensitive as you might find with pure glycolic acids.
+The first time I used this, I mixed a pump with the B-Hydra serum and the marula oil before bed and the next morning the redness of my blemishes had visibly reduced.

 Who should buy this: People who can only get one product from the Drunk Elephant range.

 This is coined as the hero product from the Drunk Elephant collection: a 100% pure marula oil.
-Cold-pressed from the pip of the marula fruit, it's naturally high in antioxidants, vitamin E, and omegas-6 and -9, so it's something of a natural wonder at rejuvenating and nourishing your skin.
-Plus, it's naturally antimicrobial, which means it also helps to soothe your skin and bring things back into balance.
-It's lovely alone (I press a few drops over the rest of my skincare when I want a more intensive hit of hydration), but for me, it works best when mixed with other serums from the range to create a personalized skin treatment.
+Cold-pressed from the pip of the marula fruit, it's naturally high in antioxidants, vitamin E and omegas 6 and 9, so its something of a natural wonder at rejuvenating and nourishing your skin.
+Plus it's naturally antimicrobial, which means it also helps to soothe your skin and bring things back into balance.
+It's lovely alone (I press a few drops over the rest of my skincare when I want a more intensive hit of hydration), but for me, it works best when mixed with other serums from the range to create a personalised skin treatment.
 I've also used it on the ends of my hair when they've felt particularly dry; it really holds its own compared to more targeted hair treatments that I've tried.

-Who should buy this: People who hate the feeling of heavy moisturizers on the skin.
+Who should buy this: People who hate the feeling of heavy moisturisers on the skin.

-Of the two moisturizers in the Drunk Elephant range, this one was my favorite.
-It has a water-gel texture, and I loved the way that it sunk quickly into my skin without leaving behind any tacky residue.
+Of the two moisturisers in the Drunk Elephant range, this one was my favourite.
+A water-gel texture, I loved the way that it sunk quickly into my skin without leaving behind any tacky residue.
 This is a great daytime option and perfect for before makeup.
-As I'm approaching 30, I'm starting to think about the early signs of aging, so I was pleased to note that this cream has been formulated to maintain your natural collagen levels (essential if you want to keep plump, juicy-looking skin).
-If you have more dehydrated or dry skin, the Lala Retro moisturizer might be better suited to you, but this is a good option for normal to oily skin types.
+As I'm approaching 30, I'm starting to think about the early signs of ageing, so I was pleased to note that this cream has been formulated to maintain your natural collagen levels (essential if you want to keep plump, juicy-looking skin).
+If you have more dehydrated or dry skin, the Lala Retro moisturiser might be better suited to you, but this is a good option for normal to oily skin types.

-Who should buy this: People who have dry or dehydrated skin or love thick, buttery moisturizers.
+Who should buy this: People who have dry or dehydrated skin or love thick, buttery moisturisers.

 Who should buy this: People who have dark circles or puffy eyes.

-I know; I know.
-I said a few paragraphs ago about how I'm just not into eye creams.
+I know, I know—I said a few paragraphs ago about how I'm just not fussed about eye creams.
 But honestly, this one has possibly changed all that.
-It contains similar skin-brightening benefits to Drunk Elephant's C-Firma serum, so I've been reaching for this cream on mornings when my complexion just doesn't look its best.
+Containing similar skin-brightening benefits to Drunk Elephant's C-Firma serum, I've been reaching for this cream on mornings when my complexion just doesn't look its best.
 It particularly comes into its own on mornings when you might be a bit hungover.
-The vitamin C helps brighten your under-eyes instantly, which translates to applying less concealer.
-Oh, and the peach-colored cap and dinky packaging are cute.
+The vitamin C helps brighten your under-eyes instantly, meaning that I needed to apply less concealer.
+Oh, and the peach-coloured cap and dinky packaging are cute.